 - Revise and refine curriculum to support teaching and learning across multiple environments. - Provide professional development to support best practice in teaching and learning across multiple environments. - Design differentiated and flexible learning schedules for various student groups that ensure safety and adhere to physical distancing guidelines.
-(Low and Moderate ranges) - Provide technology tools and supports for teachers, students, and families to support online teaching and learning outcomes.
+(Yellow Phase) - Provide technology tools and supports for teachers, students, and families to support online teaching and learning outcomes.